-Originally from London, England where I started my working career as assistant to jazz legends Ronnie Scott and Pete King (Ronnie Scotts Club) in the late 1970’s and Israeli poet laureate Nachum Heiman of Logorhythm Studios in Soho, I decided at an early age that, although I was an artist at heart, the career I wanted was to put music to film.
-Sight unseen, I left the UK with one suitcase and a few hundred dollars, and headed to Hollywood to fulfill this american dream.
+Originally from London, England I started my working career as an assistant to jazz legends Ronnie Scott and Pete King (Ronnie Scotts Club) in the late 1970’s and Israeli poet laureate Nachum Heiman of Logorhythm Studios in Soho, London.
+I decided at an early age that, although I was an artist at heart, the career I wanted was to put music to film.
+Sight unseen, at 23 I left London and headed west to start a new life in the United States.

-Diversifying during this period, I also had the opportunity to work in art departments on feature films, commercials and music videos, as coordinator, set painter, prop builder , and PA, where I gained great respect for production design and art direction, under the guiding hands of award winning production designer Alex McDowell (Charlie & Chocolate Factory, The Crow, Fight Club) and built organizational skills that would become invaluable to my future work as a designer and business owner.
-After many hours in editing rooms, sets and studio back lots, and after a particularly brutal project, I took a step away from the film world, and settled into a dusty old church in Tucson, Arizona to focus on my next endeavor.
+Diversifying during this period, I also had the opportunity to work in art departments on feature films, commercials and music videos, as coordinator, set painter, prop builder , and PA, and built organizational skills that would become invaluable to my future work as a designer and business owner.

-In 2002 while at a trade show in Atlanta, I met my future business partners Robin & Jeff Janson of Urban Evolutions – a salvage and architectural elements company specializing in recycled furniture and accessories, and we developed, created the recycling company Vy&Elle – focusing on second generation products such as bags and accessories made from recycled vinyl billboards.
-The product reached over 2000 stores around the world, as well as offering companies the opportunity to up-cycle their waste into promotional or retail products (Coca Cola, Toyota, Sundance Film Festival, National Geographic, Austin City Limits and many more) for special events and marketing opportunities.
+While at a trade show in Atlanta, I met my future business partners Robin & Jeff Janson of Urban Evolutions – a salvage and architectural elements company specializing in recycled furniture and accessories.
+We created the recycling company Vy&Elle – focusing on second generation products such as bags and accessories made from recycled vinyl billboards.
+The product reached over 2000 stores around the world, as well as offering companies the opportunity to up-cycle their waste into promotional or retail products (Coca Cola, Toyota, Sundance Film Festival, National Geographic, Austin City Limits) for special events and marketing opportunities.
 During this project we recycled over 800 tons of vinyl billboard into second generation products.
-With the great recession, and downturn in retail stores and premium products, we ended the project in 2009.

-If you are interested in finding out more about our services, please contact me at:
+If you are interested in finding out more, please contact me at: